Documentation Index

 How is this different than traditional ML classifiers?

-Sutro Functions are suited for unstructured input data (text, images, etc. - not numerical), and alleviate the need for upfront data labeling.
+Sutro Functions are suited for unstructured input data (text, images, etc.) and do not require upfront data labeling.

 Can I update a Sutro Function after it has been deployed?